 I was intrigued by the name of one tour I found - the Icelandic Mythical Walk | Trolls, Elves & Hidden People.

-As you, who read my travel-blog, know then I have dedicated many travel-blogs to the mythical beings of Iceland, and I seek out the locations of elves, trolls, and mythical beings on my travels in my country to show to you.
+As you, who read my travel blog, know, I have dedicated many travel blogs to the mythical beings of Iceland, and I seek out the locations of elves, trolls, and other mythical beings on my travels in my country to show you.

-There are very many such locations and Iceland is filled with mythical beings.
-Here are a couple of travel-blogs, which I have written about the mythical beings of Iceland:
+There are many such locations, and Iceland is home to many mythical beings.
+Here are a couple of travel blogs, which I have written about the mythical beings of Iceland:

 The 3 Trolls who wanted to separate the Westfjords from the Mainland of Iceland - Icelandic Folklore